Green onboard as director of Omnichannel Marketing and eCommerce

-John D. Green, a career industry manufacturer and global marketer, is the Defense Commissary Agency’s (DeCA) director of Omnichannel Marketing and eCommerce.
-(DeCA photo)
+FORT LEE, Va. – John D. Green, a career industry manufacturer and global marketer, is the Defense Commissary Agency’s (DeCA) director of Omnichannel Marketing and eCommerce.
+His appointment was effective Dec.
+29, 2025.

+Green leads a new directorate that fills a void left by the retirements of former Marketing Director Norman Brown in October 2025 and former eCommerce Director Willie Watkins in January 2025.

+“Mr. Green brings a unique background to the Omnichannel and eCommerce Marketing Director role,” said Jim Flannery, acting executive director of the Sales, Marketing and eCommerce Group.
+“He has extensive first-hand experience creating and measuring brand and sales marketing impacts as a manufacturer.

 |Date Taken: